codecuts/berlincrisis/src/partials/schedule.html.md

 Colin Crouch, Max Planck Institute for the Study of Societies, Cologne and Emeritus Professor, Warwick University.
 *The problem of externalities: the vulnerable point of capitalist theory?*

+Response:
-Response: Nancy Fraser, Loeb Professor of Politics and Philosophy, New School for Social Research, and Einstein fellow, JFKI-GSNAS, Free University, Berlin
+Nancy Fraser, Loeb Professor of Politics and Philosophy, New School for Social Research, and Einstein fellow, JFKI-GSNAS, Free University, Berlin

+Chair:
+Prof. Dr. Rahel Jaeggi, Humboldt Universität zu Berlin, Institut für Philosophie

 19.00 – 20.00: Reception